Data Model: Types and Why It Matters

 What Is a Data Model?

-If you're new to data modeling, start here.
-You'll find the word "model" means three different things depending on who's talking.
+If you are new to data modeling, start here.
+The word 'model' means three different things depending on who is talking.
 A conceptual model is a sketch for a product manager.
 A logical model is the entity contract your engineering team argues over.
 A physical model is what actually runs on the database.
-You'll need all three eventually.
-This page walks you through them in the order that'll make sense to you.
+You will need all three eventually.

 18%